raulsanzr/CpGplot/README.md

 ## Description

-This package allows the visualization of the methylation scores in a defined genome region to perform a differential methylation analysis.
+This package allows the visualization of the methylation scores at CPG level in a defined genome region to perform a differential methylation analysis.
 Those values are represented as a heatmap and a line plot grouped by a factor, together with the gene annotation, the detected DMRs, and (optionally) the overlapping enhancers.

 ## Dependencies